The soap opera of the firing of Elon Musk to his personal assistant for 12 years

 The facts go back, as they remembered through marketrealist.com and some websites recently, to early 2014.
 It was then that Brown He went to his boss for 12 years and decided to ask for a raise in his salary.
 She was aware of her work for so many years, of her worth, and of everything she had done in that time for Musk and the company, and she wanted to be rewarded for it.
 Something that, by all accounts, sounds logical and understandable.
 However, the reaction from the other party was not what was expected.
 He didn’t even give her a refusal.
 Directly, he dispensed with her.

-It has always been said of her that she worked very hard, that she took a flight every week to go to work in Silicon Valley from Los Angeles, and that she worked nights and weekends.
+It has always been said of her that she worked very hard, that she took a flight every week to go to work in Silicon Valley from Los Angeles and that she worked hours at night and on weekends.
 He was kind of like Musk’s right hand man, as Potts was to Tony Stark.
 Musk’s comparison with the iconic Marvel character played in the MCU by Robert Downey Jr. is recurring, although there would be much to qualify about it.

-As has been recounted, the Musk’s first response to the request was that take a couple of weeks off.
-He wanted, it seemed, to know the extent to which he required his services.
+As has been told, the Musk’s first response to the request was that take a couple of weeks off.
+He apparently wanted to know to what extent he required his services.
 In her book, Ashlee notes that she told him, “Look, I think you’re very valuable.
 Perhaps that compensation is correct.
 You need to take a two-week vacation, and I’m going to assess whether that’s true or not. ” On his return, he fired her.
-Apparently, she would have realized that she might not be as indispensable as she thought and that she could go on without her.
+Apparently, he would have realized that she was still not as indispensable as he thought and that he could go on without her.
 It is one of the theories.

 “When he returned, my conclusion was simply that the relationship was no longer going to work.
 Twelve years is a hot streak for any job.
 She will do a great job for someone, “concluded the billionaire.
 His reaction was not what Brown expected.
 And the news, says this author, shook all the staff of SpaceX and Tesla.
 He points out, yes, that his old boss he didn’t just throw her out.
 But in exchange for firing her as a personal assistant, offered another position with the same salary.
 Offer that she refused.